alexthecat123/Lisa-PCBs/README.md

 ## Motherboard
 - The original board is 4 layers, but my replica is only 2 layers.
 I decided to do this because, while it makes the board feel a little less authentic, it decreases manufacturing costs by a pretty significant amount.
 - Because my board is only 2 layers, I couldn't completely match the trace layout of the original board, so I just decided to autoroute all of the traces.
 So the trace layout is very different from that of the original.
-- The silkscreen font isn't quite right.
-I couldn't find the original font that Apple used on these boards, so I settled with the closest one I could find.
-This causes some of the characters to look a little different, but the most noticable feature (although you probably wouldn't notice it unless you have an original board and one of my boards sitting side by side) is that, for any given font height, the width of the characters in the Apple font is slightly greater than their width in my font.
-If anyone knows what the original font was, be sure to let me know!
 - If you don't choose the "Gold Fingers" option when fabricating your boards, the edge connectors will be silver instead of gold like the originals.
 ## Parallel Card
-- As mentioned above with the motherboard, the silkscreen font isn't quite the same as the original Apple font.
-- And once again, the edge connector fingers won't be gold plated like the originals unless you select "Gold Fingers" when fabricating your boards.
+- Once again, the edge connector fingers won't be gold plated like the originals unless you select "Gold Fingers" when fabricating your boards.

+# Changelog
+- 6/8/22  - Initial release of motherboard and parallel card.
+- 10/2/22 - Updated the fonts on the motherboard and parallel card to match the original boards' fonts.
+Also increased the size of the Apple logos and added the "13" silkscreen to the upper port of the parallel card to make the boards a little more accurate to the originals.